 Naloxone can be prescribed by a doctor, purchased over-the-counter from a pharmacy or is available for free from services participating in the Take-Home Naloxone Pilot.

-The Take Home Naloxone Pilot will run from 1 December 2019 to 28 February 2021, with funding from the Australian Government.
+The Take Home Naloxone Pilot has been extended until 30 June 2022 with funding from the Australian Government.
 Under the Take-Home Naloxone Pilot, naloxone can be accessed by people at risk of overdose, or likely to witness an overdose free-of-charge from the organisations below.
 Each of these services also provides free education about how to respond to overdose and use naloxone.
 They may not have the same forms of naloxone on site, so it is best to check with them first.

 - Hepatitis WA, Northbridge - (08) 9227 9800